Jamesdai05/GA-Projects/ReadMe.md

    </br>
 5. Activate strict mode game by clicking the strict mode.
    </br>
-6. n the strict mode, the game will be reset to the first round if the player did not get it right.</br>
+6. On the strict mode, the game will be reset to the first round if the player did not get it right.</br>
 7. In order to win the game, player need to pass 20 rounds of the challenge.

 ## GameLink